Cherreads

 His smile.
 His voice.
 His hands.
 And each time—I remembered he was gone.

-Even at night, it felt… powerful.
-The station was quiet, nearly empty.
-And a bald man stood waiting, holding a card that read Blackwood.
+The train station was quiet, nearly empty.
+A bald man stood waiting, holding a card that read 'Blackwood'.

-When I introduced myself to him as Mrs Blackwood, he stared at me like I had two heads.
 I feared that he had caught a glimpse of my hair but then he gave Rudina the same stare as well.

 The car awaiting us was unlike anything I had ever seen.
-With posh leather seats and a sleek interior, it was impossibly luxurious .
+With posh leather seats and a sleek interior, it was impossibly luxurious.

 "Ru," I whispered, leaning closer to her as the car started moving.
 "What if we're being kidnapped?"